 Some of my favorite folk art comes from Mexico, in particular I love Hojalata or Tin Art.
-We have a few tin art pieces around our house and I love the mixture of color and texture.
-Typically hojalata is made by stamping and punching tin, today we’re going to kid-idfy the process using recycled aluminum and sharpies
+Hojalata has a wonderful mix of color and texture.
+Typically hojalata is made by stamping and punching tin, today we’re going to kid-idfy the process using recycled aluminum and Sharpies!

 This post contains affiliate links to products I love and recommend to my readers.